Timeline: Libya's uprising against Muammar Gaddafi

 Feb 15/16, 2011 - A riot in Benghazi is triggered by the arrest of human rights activist Fethi Tarbel, who has worked to free political prisoners, Quryna newspaper reports.

 February 17 - Activists designate a day of rage.
-It is the anniversary of 2006 clashes in Benghazi when security forces killed protesters attacking the consulate of former colonial power, Italy.
+It is the anniversary of 2006 clashes in Benghazi when security forces killed protesters attacking the city's Italian consulate.

 February 24 - Anti-Libyan government militias take control of Misrata after evicting forces loyal to Gaddafi.